 We at SCMS NOIDA celebrate international women’s day not just to empower women but to celebrate the presence of all the women in our lives right from our family to our workplace and even the places they might help us knowingly or unknowingly.

 The theme for this year’s International Women’s Day is Women in leadership – Achieving an equal future in the world of COVID-19.
 This year’s Women’s Day is like no other.
 As countries slowly start to recover from the devastating pandemic, we have a chance to celebrate the women and girls throughout the world.
 Women are building a future that’s sustainable, peaceful, inclusive and equitable.
 The theme of international women’ day this year is a very important one indeed.

-Despite this there are barriers which hold women and girls back like access to education, right to vote and discriminated working environment.
+Despite this, there are barriers that hold women and girls back like access to education, the right to vote and discriminated working environment.
 We need to fully harness the power of women’s leadership to make them empowered.
-It is always said that with challenge comes change so let’s all choose to challenge the world to forge a gender equal world where achievements of both men and women are celebrated equally.
+It is always said that with challenge comes to change so let’s all choose to challenge the world to forge a gender-equal world where achievements of both men and women are celebrated equally.
 It is all about celebrating the women around you and increasing their visibility by calling out inequality. .
 At last, the only thing that comes to my mind is “It is time for action!
 The world needs to step away from the same treatment and go to equal treatment”.
 She is a believer, she is a doer, she is an achiever, she’s a woman, she is ‘You’ Happy Women’s Day.